Europa 7 HD

-Europa 7 HD is an Italian group of channels aired since 11 October 2010.
-It's one of the first broadcasters in the world to use the DVB-T2 technology, after United Kingdom's channels BBC HD, ITV HD and Channel 4 HD.
+Europa 7 HD is an Italian group of television channels aired since 11 October 2010.
+It is one of the first broadcasters worldwide to use DVB-T2 technology, after United Kingdom's channels BBC HD, ITV HD and Channel 4 HD.

 Legal battle

-In Spring 2010, after a ten years long legal battle, Europa 7 finally got assigned a national terrestrial TV frequency (that is, a multiplex), able to cover 95% of Italy's population and 80% of the territory.
+In Spring 2010 following a ten year legal battle, Europa 7 was assigned a national terrestrial TV frequency (or multiplex), able to cover 95% of Italy's population and 80% of the territory.

 Start of broadcasts, coverage and technology

-Europa 7 HD began testing broadcasts in July 2010 and aired its regular broadcasting debut on 11 October 2010, with the purpose of covering 80% of the population by the end of 2010.
-While BBC, ITV and Channel 4 only have one or two of their channels in DVB-T2, Europa 7 HD transmits all of its eleven channels with this technology; it has been announced as "the first broadcaster in the world to broadcast with this new technology."
+Europa 7 HD began testing broadcasts in July 2010 and made its regular broadcasting debut on 11 October 2010, with the purpose of covering 80% of the population by the end of 2010.
+Europa 7 HD had transmitted all of its eleven channels in DVB-T2, announced as "the first broadcaster in the world to broadcast with this new technology."

-The DVB-T2 technology is comparable to the one used by the UK service company Freeview HD, which also has only one multiplex.
-Freeview HD hosts five fixed HD channels, while E7HD has twelve channels with alternating schedules, of which eight HD and four SD.
-As for Freeview HD, bandwidth is dynamically allocated between channels, depending on the complexity of the images – with the aim of maintaining a consistent quality, rather than a specific bit rate; video for each channel can range between 3 Mb/s and 17 Mbit/s.

-Like for United Kingdom's channels BBC HD, BBC One HD, ITV HD and Channel 4 HD, a tuner box compatible with the DVB-T2 standard is necessary.
-The first box was on sale in the UK in February 2010 for £130, and in Italy in August 2010 for €150.
+E7HD has twelve channels with alternating schedules (eight HD and four SD).